MSDimos/commander-rust/README.md

 $ /path/of/download react=16.13.1
 ```

 But there are some bugs here.
 Look the `line 8` `line 14` `line 22` in the code above.
 It returned the `Err`.
 It means sometimes it will crash.
 Try to input like this:

 ```shell
 // Error, parse failed, can't parse input `react=16` as type `Pkg`
 $ /path/of/download react
 ```

 How to catch errors and handle them yourself ?
-It's easy, do u remember that there are several types which implement the trait `FromArg`? `Option<T: FromArg>` and `Result<T: FromArg, T::Error>` are two of them.
-So, change the signature of function `do# Examples
+It's easy, do u remember that there are several types which implement the trait `FromArg`?

-You can check examples in folder `examples` of this crate for full usage of `commander_rust`.wnload` like:
+`Option<T: FromArg>` and `Result<T: FromArg, T::Error>` are two of them.
+So, change the signature of function:
 ```rust
 #[command(download <pkg>, "download an package")]
 // Or pkg: Result<Pkg, ()>, both are okay